maliMirkec/personal-website/source/_posts/perfect-local-server-with-atom.md

 _If any port is available, Setup will automatically assign standard port and skip steps._

-That's it, proceed with a installation, wait for process to finish and violà - you got yourself a local web server.
+That's it, proceed with a installation, wait for process to finish and violà—you got yourself a local web server.

 {% cloudinary //res.cloudinary.com/starbist/image/upload/v1497509507/bitnami-wamp-installation_p0sgui.gif false "Bitnami WAMP installation" %}